Back to Freepik Calendar

 The way in which different countries celebrate World Book Day

 There are many different ways of celebrating World Book Day.
-We have prepared a list of some of the most peculiar ones so you can learn about how other cultures commemorate this festivity.
-Spain, the United Kingdom, Ireland, the United States of America… Time to get your book and travel in order to learn about those countries!
+We have prepared a list of the most peculiar ones so you can learn about how other cultures commemorate this festivity.
+Spain, the United Kingdom, Ireland, the United States of America, Sweden, and India.
+Time to travel through books and learn about those countries!

 United States

 Celebrating the World Book Day in the United States of America.
-As in many other countries, people in the United States celebrate this special date the 23rd of April.
-They organize activities to encourage people, kids and adults, to read.
-Still, the town of Kensington, in Maryland, is notable for a very special tradition: there is a street festival!
-Listen to live music, enjoy some great activities for children, adults… And much more!
+As in many other countries, people in the United States celebrate this special date on April 23.
+They organize activities to encourage kids and adults to read.
+Still, the town of Kensington, in Maryland, is notable for a very special tradition: a street festival!
+Listen to live music and enjoy some great activities for children and adults.
+And much more!
 For example, if you want to discover new authors, bookcrossing is just for you!
-There are also chess competitions, face painting, storytelling… Everything has been designed for stimulating your creativity.
+There are also chess competitions, face painting, storytelling… Everything has been designed to stimulate your creativity.
 They are also famous for their poetry readings.
-In addition, you’ll find plenty of writers, children’s authors, mystery writers’ groups, poets, artists in general, publishers, reading groups and a ton of booksellers.
+In addition, you’ll find plenty of writers, children’s authors, mystery writers’ groups, poets, artists in general, publishers, reading groups, and a ton of booksellers.

 Spain

-Red roses, books and Sant Jordi: Celebrating World Book Day in Spain.
-This celebration, World Book Day, is very much connected with Sant Jordi (St. George ’s Day) in Spain.
+Red roses, books, and Sant Jordi: Celebrating World Book Day in Spain.
+The World Book Day celebration is very much connected with Sant Jordi (St. George’s Day) in Spain.
 But let’s learn about the history of this tradition first!
-Since 1926, Book Day has been celebrated on October 7th to honor Miguel de Cervantes’ birth.
-Still, the Spanish king changed the date to April 23rd, coinciding with Cervantes’ death.
+Since 1926, Book Day was celebrated on October 7 to honor Miguel de Cervantes’ birth.
+However, the Spanish king changed the date to April 23, coinciding with Cervantes’ death.
 In Catalonia, a Spanish region, people celebrate Sant Jordi.
 Citizens give books and red roses as gifts during this day: books because it’s the day of the book and red roses because of the legend of Saint George.
 You can discover more about the roses and this Saint if you continue reading!
 There is a dragon involved, too!
-Different Spanish cities organize pastimes as reading groups, reading parts of Don Quixote, book fairs, book signings…
+Different Spanish cities organize pastimes, such as reading groups, reading parts of Don Quixote, book fairs, book signings…

 UK & Ireland

 World Book Day in Ireland and the United Kingdom.
-In the United Kingdom and in Ireland, people celebrate this important day on another date, more precisely on the first Thursday of March.
-They do so to avoid clashes with other festivities such as Saint George’s day or the Easter break.
-This celebration is now run by a charity, so its aim is not to obtain profit, but to promote reading, publishing and writing, and to make books affordable for less fortunate children and adults.
-At first, the government distributed some vouchers so kids could buy books at lesser prices.
-This social action added new projects and they tried to reach even more people.
-One lovely way of getting the most out of World Book Day in the United Kingdom is to pay a visit to the iconic Globe Theater and to enjoy some of Shakespeare’s plays!
+In the United Kingdom and Ireland, people celebrate this important day on another date, more precisely on the first Thursday of March.
+They do so to avoid clashes with other festivities, such as Saint George’s Day or the Easter break.
+A charity now organizes this event to promote reading, writing, and publishing and provide affordable books for children and adults in need.
+At first, the government distributed some vouchers so kids could buy books at reduced prices.
+This social action added new projects, and they tried to reach even more people.
+One lovely way of getting the most out of World Book Day in the United Kingdom is to pay a visit to the iconic Globe Theater and enjoy some of Shakespeare’s plays!

 Sweden

 Världsbokdagen, the World Book Day in Sweden!
-World Book Day is known as Världsbokdagen in Sweden, did you know that word?
+World Book Day is known as Världsbokdagen in Sweden.
+Did you know that word?
 As in many other parts of the globe, Swedish people prepare some educational activities related to books and literature.
-For example, there are entertainments like book signings, dressing up as book characters, reading groups, poetry readings… Which one would you choose?
-If you are thinking about visiting Sweden soon, plan your visit ahead and to enjoy some of the World Book Day or Världsbokdagen activities during the month of April!
-In addition, you could also go out and try to see some Northern Lights (Swedish Lapland is the perfect place to do so.)
-Mix nature, culture, books and knowledge in just one day!
+For example, there are entertainments like book signings, dressing up as book characters, reading groups, poetry readings, and more.
+Which one would you choose?
+If you are thinking about visiting Sweden soon, plan your visit ahead to enjoy some of the World Book Day or Världsbokdagen activities during the month of April!
+In addition, you could also go out and try to see the Northern Lights (Swedish Lapland is the perfect place to do so.)
+Mix nature, culture, books, and knowledge in just one day!
 Doesn’t this plan sound very tempting to you?
 Get into the wilderness with your favorite book!

 India

 Celebrating World Book Day in India.
 Namaste!
 As one would expect, citizens celebrate World Book Day in India too!
-This festivity is also used to encourage people to read more, to write, publish, to buy and to hand out books… So they share the same interests and goals as the rest of the countries that we have talked about.
-Still, it’s true that they are noticeable for adding a spiritual touch to that very day.
-One of the most important volumes there is “Way of Living” by Saint Rampal JI Maharaj.
-It has had a great influence among readers and social media.
-Apart from that, people give books as gifts, or they also donate them to the poor, orphanages… In any case, you’ll also find activities related to literature and books in general: readings on the street, book stands, poetry readings, reading groups… Everything you can imagine!
+This festivity is also used to encourage people to read more, write, publish, buy, and hand out books.
+So they share the same interests and goals as the other countries we have discussed.
+They add a spiritual touch to the day.
+One of the most important volumes from India is “Way of Living” by Saint Rampal JI Maharaj.
+It has had a great influence on readers and social media.
+Apart from giving books as gifts, people also donate them to the impoverished and orphanages.
+In any case, you’ll also find activities related to literature and books in general: readings on the street, book stands, poetry readings, reading groups… Everything you can imagine!